Become a PRiMER Reviewer

 Reviewers are encouraged to consider the following 10 comments about our review process.
 Some of these principles are specific to PRiMER, but most apply to any journal reviewing experience.

-- Author Instructions and Quality Guidelines: As a journal that encourages new authors to submit manuscripts, PRiMER is willing to accept early pilot studies, small sample sizes, and projects that replicate or confirm existing research, etc. However, we do maintain quality standards.
+- Author Instructions and Quality Guidelines: As a teaching journal, PRiMER encourages new authors to submit manuscripts.
+PRiMER accepts early pilot studies, studies with small sample sizes, and projects that replicate or confirm existing research, as long as they meet the journal's quality standards.
 It is a priority for new reviewers to read all five tabs on the PRiMER “Author” page, at https://journals.stfm.org/primer/authors/ (Author Instructions, General Guidelines, Manuscript Preparation, Submit a Manuscript, and Quality Guidelines).
 The same guidelines are relevant to both authors and reviewers, and of these, the most important for a new reviewer is the "Quality Guidelines" tab (which also appears here in the PRiMER "Reviewers" page).
 These guidelines introduce the points we are asking reviewers to evaluate for each manuscript.
 If you are generally familiar with all of the author submission information, it will help you understand the mindset of the authors as they prepared and submitted their manuscript for review.

 - Reviewer Instructions (and Quality Guidelines): Having read the quality guidelines and the other sections of the Author page, you’ll then be well prepared to read the "Reviewer" page, in particular, the "Style of Review” tab.